electricherd/audiobookfinder/README.md

 - [x] easy command-line (always was looking for that, nice: [clap](https://github.com/kbknapp/clap-rs))
 - [x] channel/thread communication control with [crossbeam](https://github.com/crossbeam-rs/crossbeam) *Waitgroup* instead of std barrier
 - [x] high level networking, client/server authorization/management from libp2p2 (mdns, swarm, noise-protocol transport layer)
-- [ ] use the test feature of Rust (one mod only yet), also with example test being tested! - it's in but very few and in the *to-be-removed* modules cursive aka tui
+- [x] use the test feature of Rust: that is just very, very nice, even an usage example can be done as a running test!!
 - [ ] traits: getting better with unfortunately unused [observer pattern](../../wiki/Observer-pattern)
 - [x] thread-pool: a simple self written but nice to use implemention :blush: but not needed any more
 - [x] simple timers: inside async: super easy